-At the reporting date, approximately 43% (31 December 2011 : 53%; 1 January 2011 : 54%) of the Group's loan and borrowings will mature in less than one year based on the carrying amount reflected in the financial statements.
-None (31 December 2011 : none; 1 January 2011 : none) of the Company's loan and borrowings will mature in less than one year from the reporting date.
+At the reporting date, approximately 45% (2012: 43%) of the Group's loans and borrowings will mature in less than one year based on the carrying amount reflected in the financial statements.

 The table below summarises the maturity profile of the Group's and the Company's liabilities at the reporting date based on contractual undiscounted amounts.